kildor22/mm-github-pages-starter/collections/_poems/Weirdo..md

 </p>

 <p>
-  And then hits me, that her weirdness wasn't the appeal.
+  And then it hits me, that her weirdness wasn't the appeal.
 It was by being with her that gave sense to everything.
 </p>